patrickmineault/codebook/docs/decoupled.md

 You can reverse a list directly with `arr[::-1]`, but we don't use this primitive here for the sake of illustration.
 ```

 This function has a side effect: it modifies its argument `arr`.
 In Python and many other languages, arguments of complex types like lists, dictionaries and objects are passed by reference, which means they can be modified by the function.
-That breaks the normal data flow - the arguments are also returns!
+That breaks the normal data flow: the arguments are also returns!

 In the base Python library, a function which modifies its argument returns `None`.
 For instance, the function `sort` sorts its input argument, modifies it in place, and returns `None`.
 This function has a side effect, but it's obvious: if a function returns `None`, yet does useful work, it must have a side effect.
 When we both modify an argument and return it, we break this convention and confuse the Python reader.
 We can fix this by returning `None` in our function (good), or returning an entirely new list (better):